joshuacherian/joshuacherian.github.io/_posts/2019-11-29-Sounds-About-Right.md

 A chill-inducing, jaw-dropping retelling of the final approach of the Apollo 11 mission.
 Released in the weeks leading up to the 50th anniversary of the first moon landing, *13 Minutes to the Moon* tells you the stories behind THE story.

 ### Listen to This:
--[Kids in control](https://overcast.fm/+RkpqaSRJk): The kids who made the moon landing possible.
+- [Kids in control](https://overcast.fm/+RkpqaSRJk): The kids who made the moon landing possible.
--[The 13 minutes](https://overcast.fm/+RkpqPEEn0): The actual CapCom feed from the final minutes of the July 20, 1969 landing.
+- [The 13 minutes](https://overcast.fm/+RkpqPEEn0): The actual CapCom feed from the final minutes of the July 20, 1969 landing.
 You should only listen to this if you've heard the other 10 episodes first.

 ## [99% Invisible](https://99percentinvisible.org/)